ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 and issuance context for the Client, which is separate from the Origin's redemption context.

-For certain types of issuance protocols, this model achieves Origin-Client, Issuer-Client, and Attester-Origin unlinkability.
-However, issuance protocols that require the Issuer to learn information about the Origin, such as that which is described in
-{{?RATE-LIMITED=I-D.privacypass-rate-limit-tokens}}, are not appropriate since they could lead to Attester-Origin unlinkability violations through the Origin name.
+Similar to the Shared Origin, Attester, Issuer model, Issuer-Client and Origin-Client unlinkability in this model requires issuance and redemption events, respectively, be separated over time or space.
+Attester-Origin unlinkability requires that the Attester and Issuer do not learn the Origin for a particular token request.
+For this reason, issuance protocols that require the Issuer to learn information about the Origin, such as that which is described in {{?RATE-LIMITED=I-D.privacypass-rate-limit-tokens}}, are not appropriate since they could lead to Attester-Origin unlinkability violations through the Origin name.

 ## Joint Origin and Issuer {#deploy-joint-origin}